mah5a/mah5a/README.md

 ## Hi there 👋
 My name is Mahsa.
-I am a Ph.D. in data science interested in all things Python & Dta science!
+I own a Ph.D. in data science.
+I'm interested in all things Python & Data science!

 - 🔭 I’m currently working on
 - 🌱 I’m currently learning Microsoft Azure and SQL analytics tools